These reports are sent via Northamptonshire Neighbourhood Watch.

 If you would like to receive these direct to your inbox, please fill in the form below

-Did you see any person(s) in the area that looked suspicious?
+• Did you see any persons who looked suspicious?

 101 is the number to use to report incidents and for general enquiries.
-In an emergency dial 999.
+Or for contacting your local officer directly via the voice prompts.

 To contact your Neighbourhood Team covering Towcester and surrounding villages they can be contacted on the following email: